LitoMore/computer-science-notes/the-rust-programming-language/README.md

 - The character type, `char`
 - Tuples, if they only contain types that are also `Copy` (`(i32, i32)` is copy, but `(i32, String)` is not)

+#### Ownership and Functions

+Passing a variable to a function will move or copy, just as assignment does.

+#### Return Values and Scope

+The ownership of a variable follows the same pattern every time: assigning a value to another variable moves it.
+When a variable that includes data on the heap goes out of scope, the value will be cleaned up by `drop` unless the data has been moved to be owned by another variable.